reshufflehq/twitter-sentiment-example/README.md

 Random cat app demonstrates how to create an app that can be embedded in any web app using Reshuffle's platform.

-Create your list by adding urls of cats, test your list by pressing the images.
+Add cat images to your application by entering their urls to the list.
+The application will load a random cat from the list each time you click the displayed image.
-When your list is ready, copy your link and embed it in any web page as you wish using html iframe.
+When your list is ready, copy the iframe below the picture and embed it in any web page as you wish.

 ## Screenshots